The Linda Morgante Multiple Sclerosis Care Center

 A Team of Award-Winning Multiple Sclerosis Specialists

-Our nurses, Theresa LaRocca, who is certified as an MS Nurse Specialist, and Sarah Schaefer, provide outstanding care and overall support for our patients.
-Ms. LaRocca's involvement with the International Organization of MS Nurses has provided our Center with national recognition.
-Ms. LaRocca has lectured extensively to both patients and health care professionals around the country, and was inducted into the Healthcare Professional Volunteer Hall of Fame in 2011.
+Our nurses provide outstanding care and overall support for our patients.
+Theresa LaRocca, a certified MS Nurse Specialist, is involved with the International Organization of MS Nurses and has provided our Center with national recognition.
+Ms. LaRocca has lectured extensively to both patients and healthcare professionals around the country, and was inducted into the Healthcare Professional Volunteer Hall of Fame.

-Our center offers multiple in-house services.
-Medication infusions, including Tysabri, are performed at the Cancer Center by Ms. Schaefer.
-Our center also offers comprehensive social work services.
+Our center offers multiple in-house services and medication infusions, including Tysabri, are performed at the Maimonides Cancer Center.
+We also offer comprehensive social work services.

 Neuro-ophthalmological evaluations are performed by Dr. Wolintz, and full ophthalmological services by Dr. Norman Saffra.
 Urological care, Neuro-imaging, and Physical, Occupational, and Speech Therapy services are also present in-house.